 We try never to publish anything unless it is of the highest quality, and meets one of our existing formats.
 These are:

-EXAMPLE 1 | EXAMPLE 2 | EXAMPLE 3 - FEATURE ARTICLES: Lengthy, magazine-style articles which should tell an original story, usually through first-hand reporting and interviews.
+• FEATURE ARTICLES: Lengthy, magazine-style articles which should tell an original story, usually through original first-hand reporting and interviews.
 These are usually around 2,000-3,000 words.
 If the subject matter permits, the reporter should be able to provide images.
-All feature articles should be cleared with the editor before any work goes into them.
+We also accept event guides to particularly large, interesting and complex airshows (ask for a seperate set of requirements for these).

 EXAMPLE 1 | EXAMPLE 2